116davinder/kafka-cluster-ansible/Readme.md

 ```
 1. It assumes you have zookeeper already running in localmode or cluster mode.
 2. All tasks like broker/jvm/logging/downgrade/removeOldVersion will be done in serial order.
+3. It doesn't support upgrading old kafka clusters from 0.9.0 to 2.x versions.
 ```

 ## **Extra**